Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors (Ba,K)(Cd,Mn)$_{2}$As$_{2}$

-A large negative MR was previously reported for (Ba,K)(Cd,Mn)$_2$As$_2$ with Mn content up to $y$=0.2~\cite{ref16_yang2013jap}.
-Here we extend to substantially heavier Mn substitution (0.05$\le$ $y$ $\le$0.5) and observe a pronounced enhancement of MR in the high-$y$ regime.
-As shown in Fig.~4c, the magnitude of negative MR increases strongly with Mn content, and colossal negative MR becomes evident at $y$=0.3, approaching $-100\%$ at low temperature.
+A large negative $MR$ was previously reported for (Ba,K)(Cd,Mn)$_2$As$_2$ with Mn content up to $y$=0.2~\cite{ref16_yang2013jap}.
+Here we extend to substantially heavier Mn substitution (0.05$\le$ $y$ $\le$0.5) and observe a pronounced enhancement of $MR$ in the high-$y$ regime.
+As shown in Fig.~4c, the magnitude of negative $MR$ increases strongly with Mn content, and colossal negative $MR$ becomes evident at $y$=0.3, approaching $-100\%$ at low temperature.

 Figure~4d shows $\rho(T)$ of (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.7}$Mn$_{0.3}$)$_2$As$_2$ measured under various magnetic fields.
-The MR grows rapidly upon cooling, and the resistivity becomes very large at low temperature, consistent with an insulating/localized transport regime in which magnetic field can strongly modify carrier scattering and/or localization.
-At 2~K, the negative MR approaches $-100\%$ and nearly saturates at a relatively low magnetic field of $\sim$0.35~T (inset of Fig.~4d).
+The $MR$ grows rapidly upon cooling, and the resistivity becomes very large at low temperature, consistent with an insulating/localized transport regime in which magnetic field can strongly modify carrier scattering and/or localization.
+At 2~K, the negative $MR$ approaches $-100\%$ and nearly saturates at a relatively low magnetic field of $\sim$0.35~T (inset of Fig.~4d).
 This low-field saturation is attractive from a performance perspective because it suggests that large resistivity modulation can be achieved without requiring multi-tesla fields.